LONG DURATION

 Opportunity to participate in an open studio / public sharing with fellow artists in residence

-Informal dialogue and formal networking opportunities with local and visiting curators programming around site responsiveness, sustainability, time, ecology, and place
+Informal dialogue and formal networking opportunities with local and visiting curators working in contemporary performance

-who remain curious and open to discovering new aspects of their work
+who want to push or discover new aspects of their work

 Application Process & Timeline

-Site Specific Residency is currently accepting artists for 2026
+LONG DURAITON is currently accepting artists for 2027

 Residencies occur for periods of 1-3 months & start on the 1st of the month